mimicji/GAINS/firmware.md

 ## Emulate Network/Device
 1. Bagula, B. A., and Zenville Erasmus.
-"Iot emulation with cooja."
+"Iot emulation with **cooja**."
 ICTP-IoT workshop.
 2015.
 	- Only-targeted the Contiki OS - Contiki is an operating system for networked, memory-constrained systems with a focus on low-power wireless Internet of Things devices (e.g. Z1 mote https://github.com/Zolertia/Resources/wiki/The-Z1-mote)
 	- Have an MCU inside